Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 Compile and Debug Other Projects

-The provided demos or another project of your choice can be edited, compiled and flashed with the Arduino IDE.
-You can open for example the T32ThreadDebug.ino file with Arduino IDE, build and flash it.
-Flashing is also possible with TRACE32.
+The provided demos or any other project of your choice can be edited, compiled, and flashed with the Arduino IDE.
+You can open for example the

-The demo directory contains a startup script which will copy the ELF file and the binary file in the current working directory.
-After the startup script was run you can safely close the Classic Arduino IDE if you don't need it anymore.
+The demo directory contains a startup script that will copy the ELF file and the binary file in the current working directory.
+After the startup script is run, you can safely close the Arduino IDE if you do not need it anymore.

 When you are done with flashing your application to the board, you can switch back to TRACE32.
 Select the type of Arduino IDE.
 If an ELF file is found, double-click to select it, then select "Load debug symbols (program is already in flash)" and click "OK".